Posts

 Image

 RIP CURRENTS: STAYING SAFE IN THE OCEAN Rip currents—sometimes called riptides—are among the most dangerous threats at the beach.
 But knowing how to spot them, avoid them, and survive if you’re caught can make all the difference.
 Here’s what the science says, and what you need to know before you hit the water.
 How to Avoid Rip Currents Your best defense is to swim at a beach with lifeguards and stick between the safety flags.
 These flagged zones are checked for hazards, and lifeguards are on hand in case of an emergency (Bradstreet & Brander, 2014).
-Keep an eye out for signs of rip currents: water that looks darker or deeper than the areas around it, spots where waves aren’t breaking, or any visible stream of water heading away from the shore.
+Keep an eye out for signs of rip currents: water that looks darker or deeper than the surrounding areas, spots where waves aren’t breaking, or any visible stream of water heading away from the shore.
 These are classic signals of a rip current (Leatherman, 2012).
 A lot of drowning incidents happen simply because people don’t realize the danger or can’t spot a rip current.
-That’s why paying attention to posted warnings and learning wha...
+That’s why paying attention to posted warnings and learning w...

 Image